-• You can award an Incomplete with default grade online, but you must still complete and submit the appropriate paperwork to the Admissions Office.
+• You can award an Incomplete and submit the appropriate paperwork to the Admissions Office.

 - If a student's name shows up on your grade roster who you believe had dropped the class, it means the student is still actively enrolled and must receive the appropriate grade.
-The student may petition for an "EW" based on documented extenuating circumstances. - Plus (+) or minus (-) grading is not available.
+The student may petition for an "EW" based on extenuating circumstances. - Plus (+) or minus (-) grading is not available.